 Basically, Ethereum will be changing the way transactions are validated.

 Under Proof-of-Stake, transactions are confirmed by addresses that have staked (pledged to a smart contract) lots of ETH.
 In other words, users will be able to validate transactions according to how many coins they contribute, or stake, to the network.
 To be eligible, potential validators need to stake at least 32 Ether.

 Under Proof-of-Work, on the other hand, crypto miners must complete complex puzzles to validate transactions, which requires a huge amount of energy and has a tremendous environmental impact.

 In Marius’ words: “We're going to take the wagons from the proof of work train (old) and append it to the proof of stake train (new).
 This is not easy: There’s a lot of engineering and data in those wagons”.

-“Phase 2” (or “Shard chains”) will implement state execution in the shard chains with the current Ethereum 1.0 chain expected to become one of the shards of Ethereum 2.0.
-Shard chains will spread the network’s load across 64 new chains.
-Estimated to begin in 2023.
+(or "Shard chains") will implement state execution in the shard chains with the current Ethereum 1.0 chain expected to become one of the shards of Ethereum 2.0.
+Shard chains will spread the network's load across 64 new chains.
+Estimated to begin in 2023

 - The Proof of Work consensus mechanism is not sustainable and not scalable long-term.
 (A recent UCL paper outlines the energy problems associated with proof-of-work)

 - Proof of Stake makes participating in the network more attainable for many more users and not just large miners.